Frequently Asked Questions

 Belly dancing is considered to be one of the oldest forms of dance by many historical experts, and roots of the dance have been traced to the Middle East, Mediterranean, and Africa.
 There are conflicting theories about the origins of belly dance, but the first belly dancers were thought to be a group of traveling dancers known as the ghawazee.
 These women were considered gypsies in Egypt in the 18th century, and were banished from Cairo during the 1830s, but went on to perform in Upper Egypt and later in the Middle East and Europe.
 From the ghawazee troupe, the raqs sharqi genre of belly dancing began to develop.
 More urban than the purest dance forms in earlier belly dancing history, it quickly became popular and took cues from not only the ghawazee but also various folk dance styles, ballet, and latin dances.

 It is believed that belly dance first came to America in 1893 when a dancer known as "Little Egypt" performed at the Chicago World's Fair.
 Fascinated by the dance and the music, Americans became very interested in the exotic dances and rhythms of the orient.
 Feeling the approaching craze.
 Hollywood over-sexualized the dance, created glamorous, colorful costumes, popularizing an exotic dance.
-Dancers today continue to fight this stigma that was created through the cinema that belly dance is a sexual dance for men when in reality it is a dance of self-expression which helps women feel empowered and gain a sense of self discovery.
+Dancers today continue to fight this stigma that was created through the cinema that belly dance is a sexual dance for men when in reality it is a dance of self-expression which helps dancers feel empowered and gain a sense of self discovery.

 Who can Belly Dance?

 You can!
-It does not matter your gender, identity or physical ability.
+It does not matter your age, gender, identity or physical ability.
 All movements and costumes can be modified to the comfort of the individual dancer.
 Dance is expression of the soul and Anam Cara appreciates all expressions.

 Do I have to show my Belly?